Dushyantsharma25/Flying_Ball_Game_By_Open_Gl/README.md

 to plAY this game you have to install freeglut

-if you want to run this game:-
+after that if you want to run this game:-
         then run this command on your terminal in directory where your file game.cpp is saved

         g++ -o game game.cpp -lGL -lGLU -lglut